Date: April 4, 2020

 spotted the struggling eagle and reported it, providing an opportunity for rescue.

-What can we learned from this?
+What can be learned from this?
 When we see fishing line lying around on the

-beach or anywhere, we should pick it up.
+beach or anywhere else, we need to pick it up.

 Location: Long Beach

-Observers: Dan Varland, Tony Starlight, Alex Lauber and Glenn Marquardt.
+Observers: Dan Varland, Alex Lauber, Tony Starlight and Glenn Marquardt.

 ||Color Marker Code